- I am undergraduate student. Can I take courses for graduate students?

-- Some courses require students to use PCs, so check the webpages describing the details of the courses you wish to take.
-If your desired courses do not require the use of PCs, the decision is up to individual students.
-Students in the HSI program may use the PCs in Hokkaido University (HU)’s libraries.
+Some courses require participants to use PCs, so check the webpages describing the details of the courses you wish to take.
+If your desired courses do not require the use of PCs, the decision is up to individual participants.
+Participants in the HSI program may use the PCs in Hokkaido University (HU)’s libraries.
 However, the number of such PCs and hours of availability are limited, so it may be better to bring your own PC with you if you want to use a PC outside the opening hours of the libraries.
 For more information on HU’s libraries, see the Libraries section on the Daily Life webpage.

 It should also be noted that Sapporo has numerous 24-hour Internet cafés, although fees are charged for their use.

 - Which airport is nearest to Hokkaido University?